BBITWestin/CI-CD-Pipeline-Challenges/Auth+Pipelines/Authorization_Schema.md

 # Project Portal: Authorization Schema

+2/13/2024 - @BBITWestin

 This document explains the authorization schema goals for WaaS then explores what implementation options Azure AD B2C and Auth0 offer for Role based, Claims based, and Permission based access control.

 ## Description & Goals for Authorization Schema

-Initially put thunk by boss man Jacob.
+Initially put thunk by boss man @BBIJAllen.

 - We want individual and team-based authorization at the `branch`, `customer`, and `load` level.
 - `Branches` have `customers`. `Customers` have `loads`.